OpenPlaceGuide/opg-pages/README.md

 * /am/bandira
 * /zemen-bank

-Warning: The root page (/) is currently not existing.
+Warning: The root page (/) is reserved for the interactive map (see below)

 ### PHPUnit